kitchokly/quartz/content/_index.md

   * The backlinks pane lists the pages which link to the page you are currently on.
   * The interactive graph shows all pages which directly connected to the page you are currently on.
 * Get reoriented
-  * Return to this main page by clicking [🏠 Developing a feminist note-taking system](/) in the header of the site or the labelled node in the interactive graph.
+  * Return to this main page by clicking [Networked note-taking as feminist research method](/) in the header of the site or the labelled node in the interactive graph.
-  * Nodes marked with a book emoji (📖) are pages from the [original paper](pa1%20table%20of%20contents.md), while nodes marked with a camera emoji (📽️) are a part of [the presentation](pr1%20Note-taking%20as%20an%20interdisciplinary%20feminist%20method.md).

 ## Contact